PrestaShop/docs/src/content/1.7/themes/reference/hooks/_index.md

 # Create hooks available in Front Office

-This section of the documentation is only about front office hooks: display and action.
+This section of the documentation is only about front office hooks: [display and action]({{< ref "1.7/development/components/hook/_index.md" >}}).

 ## Creating a dynamic hook

 When your module or theme calls a hook, PrestaShop executes it.

-From a regular PHP file:
+This is how it is called from a PHP file:

 ```php
 <?php
 Hook::exec('MyCustomHook');
 ```

-From a Smarty template:
+This is how it is called from a Smarty template:

 ```html
 {hook h='MyCustomHook'}
 ```

-## Making your hook visible and reusable
+## Register the hook to make it visible and reusable

-If you want the user to be able to see your hook in PrestaShop's Position page (in the back office), it has to be registered.
+If you add a hook call, it is better to register it.

+This will enable Back Office user to:
+- see it in the hooks list
+- be able to plug some modules on it (in Position page)
+- allow other modules to listen to this hook being called and add some extra behavior

-You can register your hook from your theme's [theme.yml file]({{< ref "1.7/themes/getting-started/theme-yml.md" >}}):
+You can register your hook from your theme's [theme.yml file]({{< ref "1.7/themes/getting-started/theme-yml" >}}):

 ```yaml
 global_settings: